-Eligibility and Benefit Calculation-Tier 6 members in the 55 and 25 Special Plan must be at least age 55 with the completion of at least 25 years, or at least age 63 with the completion of at least 10 years of service, to be eligible to collect a service retirement benefit.
+Eligibility and Benefit Calculation- Chapter 56 of the Laws of 2022 enacted in April 2022 reduced the Tier 6 vesting requirement from 10 years to 5 years of service.
+Tier 6 members in the 55 and 25 Special Plan must be at least age 55 with the completion of at least 25 years, or at least age 63 with the completion of at least 5 years of service, to be eligible to collect a service retirement benefit.
 Generally, the benefit for members with at least 25 years of service, is equal to 2.0% of FAS for the first 30 years of service plus 1.5% of FAS for years of service in excess of 30.
-If the member completes less than 20 years of credited service, the benefit equals 1-2/3% of FAS multiplied by years of service.
+If the member completes less than 20 years of credited service, the benefit equals 1- 2/3% of FAS multiplied by years of service.
 FAS is defined as the highest average pensionable earnings over five consecutive years.

-Tier 6 members in the Basic 63 and 10 Plan must be at least age 63 with the completion of at least 10 years to be eligible to collect a service retirement benefit.
+Tier 6 members in the Basic 63 and 10 Plan to be referred as the 63/5 Plan going forward, must be at least age 63 with the completion of at least 5 years to be eligible to collect a service retirement benefit.
 Generally, the benefit for members with at least 20 years of service, is equal to 35% of FAS plus 2.0% of FAS for years of service in excess of 20.
-If the member completes less than 20 years of credited service, the benefit equals 1-2/3% of FAS multiplied by years of service.
+If the member completes less than 20 years of credited service, the benefit equals 1- 2/3% of FAS multiplied by years of service.
 FAS is defined as the highest average pensionable earnings over five consecutive years.
 For early retirement, members must be at least age 55 with the completion of at least 10 years of service.
-The benefit equals the service retirement benefit reduced by 6.5% for each year prior to age 63.
+The benefit equals the service retirement benefit reduced by 6.5% for each year early retirement precedes age 63.

-Ordinary and Accidental Disability Benefits-For eligible members of the 55 and 25 Special Plan and the Basic 63 and 10 Plan, ordinary and accidental disability benefits, are provided after 10 years of service for ordinary and no service required for accidental.
+Ordinary and Accidental Disability Benefits-For eligible members of the 55 and 25 Special Plan and the Basic 63 and 5 Plan, ordinary and accidental disability benefits, are provided after 10 years of service for ordinary and no service required for accidental.
 The benefit equals the greater of 1-2/3% of FAS per year of service and 1/3 of FAS.

-Ordinary Death Benefits-For eligible members of the 55 and 25 Special Plan and the Basic 63 and 10 Plan, the pre-retirement ordinary death benefit is equal to a lump sum of annual salary times the lesser of completed years of service and 3.
+Ordinary Death Benefits-For eligible members of the 55 and 25 Special Plan and the Basic 63 and 5 Plan, the pre-retirement ordinary death benefit is equal to a lump sum of annual salary times the lesser of completed years of service and 3.
 After age 60, the benefit is reduced 5% per year, to a maximum reduction of 50%.
 Accumulated regular member contributions with interest and one-half of accumulated additional member contributions with interest are also payable.
 Upon retirement, the post-retirement benefit is reduced by 50% and reduced an additional 25% after completion of one year of retirement.
 After completion of two years of retirement, the benefit equals 10% of the pre-retirement benefit in force at age 60.